toksaitov/nbody-starter/Readme.md

              [debug acceleration scale (~100)] > <file to write the output>
 ```

-In the beginning, both programs are serial and will work in exactly the same
-way.
-You may use the code as a starting point to write a distributed
-implementation with MPICH.

 ## Licensing

 *nbody-starter* is licensed under the MIT license.
-See LICENSE for the full
+See LICENSE for the full license text.
-license text.

 ## Credits

 *nbody-starter* was created by [Dmitrii Toksaitov](https://github.com/toksaitov).